srodri10/DSDN-Blog/README.md

 #### Question #3: People with higher influence over the technology purchase show higher satisfaction than people with less influence?

 ## File Descriptions
-The notebook available here showcases work related to the above questions.
+The full data exploration is contained in the notebook Stack-Overflow-Survey-Analysis_Spain.ipynb.
+This is carried out according to the CRISP-DM process and the data science process - gather, assess, clean, analyze, model, and visualize.
+Markdown cells and comments are used to clarify all the steps and answer the questions I pose to the dataset.

 ## Results
 The main findings of the code can be found at the post available here.

 ## Licensing, Authors, Acknowledgements
 Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
+My thanks, once again, to Stack Overflow and Stack Exchange, Inc. for making their yearly developer survey public at https://insights.stackoverflow.com/survey.
 Otherwise, feel free to use the code here as you would like!